BND Hamburger Icon

 • Political, environmental and economic regulations

-After you create your SWOT framework and fill out your SWOT analysis, you will need to come up with some recommendations and strategies based on the results.
-Linda Pophal, strategic marketing communication consultant and content marketer at Strategic Communications, said these strategies should focus on leveraging strengths and opportunities to overcome weaknesses and threats.
+Once you’ve built your SWOT framework, the next step is turning your findings into actionable strategies.
+Linda Pophal, strategic marketing communication consultant and content marketer at Strategic Communications, noted that these strategies should focus on using your strengths and opportunities to offset or overcome weaknesses and threats.

-“This is actually the area of strategy development where organizations have an opportunity to be most creative and where innovative ideas can emerge, but only if the analysis has been appropriately prepared in the first place,” said Pophal.
+“This is actually the area of strategy development where organizations have an opportunity to be most creative and where innovative ideas can emerge — but only if the analysis has been appropriately prepared in the first place,” Pophal explained.

 Key TakeawayKey takeaway

 Bryan Weaver, an in-house advisor to Scholefield Construction Attorneys, was heavily involved in creating a SWOT analysis for his firm.
-He provided Business News Daily with a sample SWOT analysis template and example that was used in the firm’s decision to expand its practice to include dispute mediation services.
-His SWOT matrix included the following:
+He shared how the process guided the business’s decision to expand into dispute mediation services.

 Strengths